flutterdata/flutter_data/README.md

 @DataRepository([StandardJSONAdapter, JSONPlaceholderAdapter]);
 ```

 Our own `JSONPlaceholderAdapter` is _customizing_ the `StandardJSONAdapter` which ships with Flutter Data (notice `on StandardJSONAdapter<T>`).
 Order matters!
+We'll see many more adapter examples in the [cookbook](#cookbook).

-Want to see the real working app: https://github.com/flutterdata/flutter_data_todos
+Want to see the real working app? https://github.com/flutterdata/flutter_data_todos

-### Saving a new TO-DO!
+### ➕ Creating a new TO-DO

-Let's save a new TO-DO:
+We instantiate a new `Todo` model with a totally random title and save it:

 ```dart
 FloatingActionButton(